Useful filters for viewing deep-sky objects, by David W.Knisely

 Narrow-band "Nebula" filters, as the name implies, are mainly designed for viewing many emission nebulae.
 These filters allow only the bright pair of emission lines of Oxygen III, the Hydrogen beta emission line, and wavelengths between H-beta and the O-III lines to get through.
 Narrow-band filters darken the background skyglow significantly without hurting the nebula, and are often of considerable help when observing in mild to moderate light pollution.
 The filter's improvement of the view of emission nebulae is usually superior to that of the broadband filters, as many faint nebular objects become much easier to see (without the filter, some may not be visible at all!).
 Even the more prominent nebulae which are visible without filters gain considerable detail and contrast with the narrow band units.

 However, you still need to use proper dark adaptation, averted vision and low to moderate powers (0.2x to 0.7x per mm of aperture or 4x to 14x per inch of aperture providing an exit pupil from 6 to 2 mm wide) to get the most out of these filters.

-Some available narrow-band filters are the Lumicon UHC, Meade Series 4000 Narrowband, Thousand Oaks Type 2, and Orion Ultrablock.
-The UHC and Meade Narrowband also have a deep-red passband for the Hydrogen Alpha line.
+Some available narrow-band filters are the Lumicon UHC, Meade Series 4000 Narrowband, Thousand Oaks Type 2, Orion Ultrablock and Astrodon Gen 2 E-series.
+Most have a deep-red passband for the Hydrogen-alpha line.